somacruzer/handcrafted-persona-engine-Soma/README.md

 1.  **Install Prerequisites:**
     *   Git: [https://git-scm.com/](https://git-scm.com/)
     *   .NET 9.0 SDK: [https://dotnet.microsoft.com/download/dotnet/9.0](https://dotnet.microsoft.com/download/dotnet/9.0)
+    *   `espeak-ng`: Install globally and ensure it's in the system PATH (see Prerequisites).
     *   (Windows) Ensure CUDA toolkit/drivers are installed if using GPU features.
     *   (Linux/macOS) Manually install equivalent native libraries (CUDA, PortAudio, espeak-ng, etc.) and ensure they are accessible to .NET.
 This can be complex.
 Spout may require alternatives like NDI or Syphon depending on your needs and effort.
 2.  **Clone the Repository:**